rwb/c200/README.md

 18. coefficient of relative variation (2/20)
 19. mean absolute deviation (2/20)

+*Note*: for topic 13, there are some comments in the chapter on the bounds for the variation ratio.
+This commentary will not be covered on the exam.

 #### Chapter 6: Statistical Inference

 20. samples and populations (2/25)